-Croatia: Rudine wind farm commissioned19.
-May 2016. / SEE Energy News
+Croatia: Rudine wind farm commissioned, SEE Energy News

 Rudine wind farm with power output of 34.2 MW, which construction started in 2014 and was in trial operation since this January, has been fully put into operation.
 It is expected that the annual electricity production would reach 85 GWh, which is enough to cover the needs of about 20,000 households.